 Competitively priced for working teachers, Wesleyan’s newly designed program is the only one of its type in the state of Georgia.
-Check out our Class listing and schedule rotation beginning this Summer or start researching tuition you really can afford a quality education here at Wesleyan.
+Check out our Class listing and schedule rotation beginning this Summer and start researching tuition .
+You really can afford a quality education at Wesleyan.
 For more information: email@example.com.

 Wesleyan's newly re-designed MEd learner-centered program focuses on play, creativity, nature smart activities, and oral story telling.
 Students progress through the program in highly selective cohorts, working in teams along the way to create unique personal and professional support structures that augment the learning process.